Kyle Roche: Law

 While an associate at Boies Schiller Flexner LLP, Roche began representing the estate of Dave Kleiman in its lawsuit against Craig Steven Wright.
 Wright had publicly claimed to be Satoshi Nakamoto, the anonymous inventor of Bitcoin.
 Roche and co-worker Devin Freedman hoped to verify Wright's claim through discovery, and they left to start their own law firm in August 2019.
 Emin Gün Sirer commissioned Roche to work for him in September 2019, paying Roche in cryptocurrency from his startup platform Avalanche, along with an equity stake in the company.

 In April 2020, Roche Cyrulnik Freedman began filing class action lawsuits against cryptocurrency exchanges and token issuers for selling unregistered securities.
 Jason Cyrulnik sued Roche and Freedman in March 2021 after being fired from the firm, claiming he was owed $60 million of their Avalanche shares.
 As part of the discovery process, Roche and Freedman's shares in Avalanche were publicly disclosed.
 The blockchain company Dfinity was sued by Roche Freedman in August 2021.
-Roche Freedman won a $100 million judgement for the estate of Dave Kleiman in December 2021, although it was only a fraction of the $27 billion they were seeking.
+Roche Freedman won a $100 million judgement for the estate of Dave Kleiman in December 2021.
 Roche unveiled Ryval in January 2022, his crowdfunding platform for legal financing.
 He spoke at the OffshoreAlert conference in April 2022, participating in panel discussions on the topics of legal financing, Nexo, and Tether.

 The jury just listens to the story.
 The fact that ten idiots control the flow of all the money that happens in American class actions, every case – that is what makes the practice of law.